Adopting AI Without Adopting Tech Debt (April 2026)

 Shipping AI-Native Software

-The proliferation of agents has come with the need for new types of software systems more usable by agents.
-Besides Skills mentioned above, we builders are being tasked with building novel MCP and MCP App systems.
+The proliferation of agents has come with new types of software that agents can use.
+Beyond Skills mentioned above, we builders are being tasked with building MCP servers, MCP Apps, ChatGPT Apps, and Claude Connectors.

 MCP